Financial Samurai

 Since you got laid off, you’re also eligible for up to 27 weeks of unemployment benefits.
 Having a financial runway is huge during your transition period.

 Conversely, if you quit your job you get nothing.
 Check out, How To Engineer Your Layoff: Make A Small Fortune By Saying Goodbye, on how to negotiate a severance.
-I recently expanded it to over 200 pages with new resources, strategies, and additional case studies thanks to tremendous reader feedback.
+I recently expanded it with new resources, strategies, and additional case studies thanks to tremendous reader feedback.

 Add to Cart